orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

+Reference snywhere on the structure in the sense when that steucture is collapsed to a point you'd say it's the same.
+But still, necessarily some part is referenced?
+What does it otherwise look like?

+---

+Arbitrary steucture at initial,self,terminal, and only presence checks for the type.
+What would that look like?

+---

+Less gravity, less structure?
+So shorter distances where there is less structure, gravity?
+Or some variant of this idea? ; Longer-ranging but thinner structures possibly

+---

 <Section head="Introduction">
   This thing is, in essence, a language to understand inconsistencies.
 A conceptual framework to make sense of ambiguity: A story of how destructively confusing languages can be.
 Though to me, most importantly, it is here as infrastructure.
 Infrastructure for the design and implementation of a <Reference is="reference" index={referenceCounter()} reference={{link: _2024_02_ORBITMINES_AS_A_GAME_PROJECT.reference.link, title: "different category of (programming) interfaces"}} simple inline />.